reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RA0000} RA0000

-This error indicates that a program, targeting the Algorand connector, is attempting to transfer a `{!reach} Token` in the same consensus step it was created in.
+This error indicates that a program, targeting the Algorand connector, is attempting to transfer a `{!rsh} Token` in the same consensus step it was created in.
 It is impossible to perform this action because one must opt-in to receive a token on Algorand.
 To opt-in, one must know the id, however the id of the token cannot be known until after the transaction that created it.

-The following code erroneously tries to transfer a newly created `{!reach} Token`:
+The following code erroneously tries to transfer a newly created `{!rsh} Token`:

 ```reach
 Alice.publish();